 Vaccinations for babies

 It is important that babies have vaccinations at the right age to protect them from potentially serious diseases as early as possible.
-The first are given at 8 weeks old with further vaccines offered at 12 weeks and 16 weeks.
+The first are given at 8 weeks old with further vaccines offered at 12 weeks, 16 weeks and 1 year old.
 All childhood vaccinations are free.

 Most vaccines have to be given more than once to prepare a child’s immunity.
 Booster doses are also given later in life to provide longer-term protection.